EdgeApp/redux-pixies/README.md

 Sometime pixies create resources that they would like to share with others.
 For example, one pixie might maintain a [`Disklet`](https://www.npmjs.com/package/disklet) folder that other need to access.

-To do this, a pixie can call `props.onOutput` at any time to share some data.
+To do this, a pixie can call `callbacks.onOutput` at any time to share some data.
 The other pixies can then find this output in their `props`.

 ## Combining pixies